fhumbertodf/dicionario/Textos6.md

 You could make clothes or build bridges.
 You could wash windows or
 be a bricklayer.
-The possibilities are endless.Article #144 I Need Glasses I have been having trouble seeing the blackboard.
+The possibilities are endless.*

+## 144 I Need Glasses

+>*I have been having trouble seeing the blackboard.
 Everything is blurry.
 I keep
 getting headaches.